Board

 Craig McMullin

-He served as Deputy Area Project Manager for five years, responsible for excess facility operations, D&D program and project development, and receipt and storage of nuclear materials supporting the deinventory of DOE production sites.
-Also, as a project manager for ABB Combustion Engineering, Mr. McMullin helped establish a local field office at SRS and managed operations and maintenance engineers in support of K-Reactor Restart.
+Also, as a project manager for ABB Combustion Engineering, Mr. McMullin was instrumental in establishing a local field office at SRS and managed operations and maintenance engineering in support of K-Reactor Restart.
 As a project manager for Raytheon Engineers and Constructors (formally Ebasco) at SRS, he was responsible for operations and maintenance tasks for the Project Engineering and Services Contract (PESC).

 Mr. McMullin is a graduate of the Massachusetts Maritime Academy with a Bachelor of Science degree in Marine Engineering.
 He also received a Master of Business Administration from Western New England College.